|Atomic Mass||10.811 amu|

 |State at 20°C||Solid|

 - Boron is a chemical element with atomic number five and it is a low abundant element that is found in the earth’s crust and solar system.
 Boron is a metalloid.

-- Sodium tetraborate decahydrate or borax is the most important compound of boron, which is used to insulate fiberglass and sodium perborate bleach.
+- Sodium tetraborate decahydrate or borax is the most important compound of boron, which is used to insulate fibreglass and sodium perborate bleach.

 - Boric acid is one of the important compounds in textile products.
 Boron compounds are also used in organic synthesis, a particular type of glass manufacture and as a wood preservative.

 - Borax was earlier used to make perborate, which is the bleaching agent widely used in some detergents.

 - Boron compounds are also found in homes in the form of food preservatives, especially for fish and margarine.

 - Boron has several forms and amorphous boron which are a dark powder and unreactive to oxygen, water, alkalis, and acids are the most common.
 It forms borides when reacts with metals.

 - Boron is present in over a hundred minerals on Earth.
 But it is extremely difficult to produce, even in laboratory conditions.